Australia Health Insurance

 Consultation with a general practitioner

-To consult a GP in Australia, we advise you to make an appointment in advance rather than going without one.
-To choose your doctor, you can get a recommendation from a medical adviser on the website of your embassy in Australia.
-You can also look at forums or private groups of expatriates who will recommend a GP based on their own experience.
+To consult a general practitioner in Australia, we advise you to make an appointment in advance rather than going without one.
+To choose your doctor, you can get a recommendation from a medical officer on the website of your embassy in Australia.
+You can also look on forums or private groups of expatriates who will recommend a GP based on their own experience.

 Consultation with a specialist

-To consult a specialist, you’ll have to go through your GP or go directly to the hospital.
-If your GP determines that you need to see a specialist, he or she will write you a referral letter to pass on to the specialist when you see him or her.
-Without this letter of recommendation, you cannot be reimbursed by your insurance company.
+To see a specialist, you’ll need to go through your GP or directly to the hospital.
+If your GP determines that you need to see a specialist, he or she will write you a referral letter to give to the specialist when you see him or her.
+Without this referral letter, your insurance will not reimburse you.

 Medical practices in Australia

-In Australia, you’ll find a large number of medical practices with a wide range of healthcare providers, including general practitioners, pediatricians, gynecologists, psychologists, nurses, etc. Sometimes these are general practitioners who also specialize in pediatrics, maternity care, etc. These medical practices are called “Medical Practices” or “Family Practices”.
+In Australia, you’ll find many medical practices with a wide range of healthcare providers, including general practitioners, pediatricians, gynecologists, psychologists, nurses, etc. Sometimes, general practitioners also specialize in pediatrics, maternity care, etc. These practices are called “Medical Practices” or “Family Practices”.
 Doctors who specialize in a second medical field limit the need to call in specialists when this is not necessary.

 Hospitals in Australia

 In Australia, you can go to public or private hospitals for treatment.
-Some hospitals will specialize in children’s care, maternity, etc. However, the majority of these hospitals are located close to major cities.
-If you move further into the Australian bush, access to healthcare and the number of medical facilities will be greatly reduced.
-What’s more, the distances you have to travel to get to a hospital will be greater, so take this into account before moving away from the big cities.
-Hospital healthcare is of the highest quality, and you’ll be cared for by qualified healthcare staff.
+Some hospitals specialize, for example, in children’s care, maternity care and so on.
+However, the majority of these hospitals are located close to major cities.
+If you move further into the Australian bush, access to care and the number of medical facilities will be considerably reduced.
+What’s more, the distances you have to travel to get to a hospital increase, so take this into account before moving away from the big cities.
+Qualified health personnel will take care of your treatment with top-quality hospital care.
 But the cost of hospitalization in Australia is very high.

-Without supplementary insurance, you can quickly find yourself paying very high sums for access to healthcare, especially in the private sector.
-Public hospitals are usually quite full, so there’s always a wait before you can be treated.
-The majority of the Australian population go to public facilities because their compulsory Medicare health insurance covers them.
+Without supplementary insurance, you can quickly find yourself paying very high prices for healthcare, especially in the private sector.
+Public hospitals are generally quite full, and there’s always a wait to be seen.
+The majority of Australians go to public hospitals because their compulsory Medicare health insurance covers them.

 Popular hospitals in Australia

 The Royal Prince Alfred Hospital is Sydney’s largest and most renowned hospital in terms of quality of care.
-This is the hospital with the most “public patients” in Australia.
-These are patients who benefit from 100% coverage of the hospital costs incurred.
+It is the hospital with the highest number of “public patients” in Australia.
+These are patients who benefit from 100% coverage of their hospital costs.
 The hospital specializes in cancer treatment, maternity care, rheumatology and orthopedics.

 The Alfred University Hospital in Melbourne offers quality care.
 It boasts Australia’s largest and most efficient intensive care unit, and specializes in a wide range of medical fields including oncology, cardiology, neurosurgery and psychiatry.
-Lung transplant operations are frequent at this facility, given the quality of its state-of-the-art medical equipment.
+Thanks to its state-of-the-art medical equipment, the hospital frequently performs lung transplant operations.

 Australia's emergency system

 The emergency number in Australia is 000.
 Emergency management in Australia is quite efficient.
-When you arrive at the emergency department, a nurse will diagnose you, and depending on the degree of urgency, you will be treated more or less quickly.
+When you arrive at the emergency department, a nurse will come and diagnose you, and depending on the degree of urgency, the health staff will take care of you more or less quickly.
 Waiting times are shorter in the private sector than in the public sector.
 That’s why we advise expatriates to take out private international health insurance, as they often have agreements with private hospitals.

 Dental consultations in Australia